ckeditor/ckeditor4-docs/guides/dev/deep_dive/unsupported_environments/README.md

 For licensing, see LICENSE.md.
 -->

-# Enabling CKEditor in Unsupported Environments
+# Enabling CKEditor in Unsupported Environments (CKEditor 4.0-4.4.8)

-By default, CKEditor is disabled in all unsupported environments through the CKEDITOR.env.isCompatible flag.
+By default, CKEditor **4.0-4.4.8** is disabled in all unsupported environments through the CKEDITOR.env.isCompatible flag.
 The list of officially supported environments is [available here](#!/guide/dev_browsers) and is based on CKEditor Graded Browser Support.

 ## Why Is CKEditor Disabled in Some Environments?

+<p class="tip">Since version 4.5 CKEditor is only disabled in environments that are known to be incompatible.
+Therefore, <strong>this guide applies mostly to versions 4.0-4.4.8</strong> where CKEditor was disabled in environments which were not whitelisted.</p>

 There are usually two main reasons for that: